zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/03-create-file-system/create-file-system.md

 ## Introduction

-In this lab, you will create a file system in the Oracle cloud Infrastructure.
+In this lab, you will create a file system in the Oracle Cloud Infrastructure.
 You will also create security rules to allow network traffic and mount the file system to the Kubernetes pods.

 Estimated time: 20 minutes